Maxy1128/GraphRAG-Project/README.md

 The resulting graph will be organized and ready for analysis.
 See the [Visualization Guide](https://microsoft.github.io/graphrag/visualization_guide/) for more details.

+For specific community visualization or to visualize the search process, refer to the custom scripts in the `visualization` folder:
+- `visualize_community.ipynb`: Visualizes a specific community.
+- `visualize_local_search.ipynb`: Visualizes local search.

 ## Project Notes
 - Place your own data in `./ragtest/input`, ensuring it’s in `.txt` or `.csv` format.